 Download the financial summary form below.
 Once complete, please submit it with your application via Submittable.

 The form for your initiative budget can be found below.
-Once complete, please submit it with your application via Submittable.
+Please submit it with your application via Submittable.

 All organizations applying to Impact100 TC must be/have the following:

 - Tax-exempt public charity under Section 501(c)3 of the Internal Revenue Code (or co-applicant with such an organization who can receive our funds as a fiduciary)

 - Based in Antrim, Benzie, Grand Traverse, Kalkaska, or Leelanau counties.

 - Be free of legal actions declared: including current or pending conflicts